 - 2. Park the traction unit so that the drain side is slightly lower than the opposite side to ensure that the oil drains completely. - 3.
-Raise the loader arms and secure with the cylinder locks; refer to Installing the Cylinder Locks (page 27). - 4.
-Set the parking brake, shut off the engine, and remove the key. - 5.
+Lower the loader arms, set the parking brake, shut off the engine, and remove the key. - 4.
 Drain the oil beneath the platform (Figure 46).